Q-Technologies/puppet-local_users/README.md

   class { 'local_users': }
 ```

-Create a list of SSH keys that will be references later (consumed) when setting up local users:
+Create a list of SSH keys that will be referenced later (i.e. consumed) when setting up local users:

 ```
 local_users::add::keys: